JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 For the iOS part of the project, you'll make use of [SwiftUI](https://developer.apple.com/xcode/swiftui/) to build the user interface and the [Model View View-Model](https://en.wikipedia.org/wiki/Model–view–viewmodel) pattern.

-The Kotlin Multiplatform wizard generates an iOS project that already connected to the shared module.
+The Kotlin Multiplatform wizard generates an iOS project that is already connected to the shared module.
 The Kotlin module is exported with the name specified in the `shared/build.gradle.kts` file (`baseName = "Shared"`), and imported using a regular `import` statement: `import Shared`.

 ### Turn off static linking

-The Kotlin Multiplatform wizard generates projects which are set up for static linking of iOS frameworks.
+The Kotlin Multiplatform wizard generates projects set up for static linking of iOS frameworks.
 To use the SQLDelight library, allow the iOS framework to link dynamically.

 To do that, open the `shared/build.gradle.kts` file and change the `isStatic` property of the `iosTarget.binaries.framework`